akkartik/mu/mu.md

 Remember, when these instructions use indirect mode, they still use an integer register.
 Floating-point registers can't hold addresses.

+Two instructions in the above list are approximate.
+According to the Intel Manual, `reciprocal` and `inverse-square-root` [go off the rails around the fourth decimal place](x86_approx.md).
+If you need more precision, use `divide` separately.

 Most instructions operate exclusively on integer or floating-point operands.
 The only exceptions are the instructions for converting between integers and floating-point numbers.